 When Richard took a shot at teaching English 10 years back, little did he know where it would lead him one day.
-Here, he relates his experience of delivering a two-week teacher training course in Manila, what he learned and why he thinks that letting students take over in class can be effective teaching.
+Here, he relates his summer experience of delivering a teacher training course for charity in the Philippines.

-For me, it started with a phone call on my university graduation day in July 2015.
-For the project, it had already been years of hard work and fundraising on a global scale.
-A small team of teacher trainers were due to fly out to Manila, Philippines the following month to deliver a two-week teacher training course, but one trainer had to drop out because of passport issues.
+It started with a phone call on my university graduation day in July 2015.
+A small team of teacher trainers were due to fly out to Manila the following month to deliver a two-week training course, but one of the trainers had to drop out because of passport issues.

-The project was a collaboration between two Rotary clubs, Portsmouth and Southsea in the UK, and Makati in the Philippines, with the objective to improve the teaching quality of a school in Manila, which had been built from upcycled shipping containers in a previous but related project.
+The project was a collaboration between two Rotary clubs in the UK and the Philippines.
+Its objective was to improve the teaching quality of a school in Manila, which had been built from upcycled shipping containers in a previous project.

 Pulling together to make things work

-Due to a breakdown in communication between us and the school, we had to work with very little information about where we were going, the teachers we’d be teaching, the types of courses the teachers taught, what they were expecting from us.
+Due to a breakdown in communication between us and the school, we had to work with very little information about where we were going, the teachers we’d be teaching, the types of courses they taught and what they were expecting from us.

-Despite this, we pooled our combined knowledge and experience together and worked as a team to design a two-week teacher training course that we thought was logical, made sense, and was beneficial to the teachers in Manila.
-The task now was to write the workshops/training sessions and create the materials in preparation for our visit.
+Notwithstanding, we pooled our combined knowledge and experience together.
+Working as a team, we designed a training course that we thought made sense and was beneficial to the teachers in Manila.

 The place of action

-The school is situated in the district of Tondo and sits right on the foot of ‘Smokey Mountain’, a truly enormous landfill site, its name coined because of the noxious gas clouds that are created by the waste and the size of the site.
+The school is situated in the district of Tondo and sits right on the foot of ‘Smokey Mountain’, a truly enormous landfill site.
+Its name comes from the noxious gas clouds that the waste creates and the size of the site.

 Some of the children that go to the school often fall asleep in class because they are so tired from foraging until the early hours of the morning.
 Attendance can vary from child to child due to family problems, including severe illness of a family member, domestic violence and sexual assault.